 In addition to the Religious Life groups listed below, the Chapel sponsors two affiliate groups: the Congregation at Duke Chapel and the Center for Christianity and Scholarship, and the Royal School of Church Music in America.

-Alongside the Religious Life and affiliate groups, the Chapel's Student Ministries programs provide opportunities for undergraduate students to hear and respond to God's call for their lives on campus, in Durham, and beyond through study, artistic expression, counsel, service, and community.
+Alongside the Religious Life and affiliate groups, the Chapel's Student Ministries programs provide opportunities for students to hear and respond to God's call for their lives on campus, in Durham, and beyond through study, artistic expression, counsel, service, and community.